IT IS NOT THE MEAT, IT IS THE RATIOS AND IF YOU ARE GOING CARNIVORE FOR A DETOX OR AS YOUR DIET, THIS IS A MUST READ!

 Ivor 01:19:34 And actually Paul, I’m glad you went through that because I had heard about the ratio before and that was the explanation for these.
 And Valter Longo is another guy who’s strongly anti animal foods generally, and the similar arguments that protein drives diabetes and cancer.
 And I think all of it is, there’s misunderstandings in there as you’ve described one of them, but there’s probably more as well.
 Yeah.

-Paul 01:20:01 There are many there are many misunderstandings, yeah.
+Paul 01:20:01 There are many misunderstandings, yeah.
 Valter Longo is I think misunderstanding the equation as well.
 It’s a disservice because animal foods are so rich in nutrients, and people are limiting them, they’re going to develop nutrient deficiencies.
 I’ll just mention this paper to people because it’s so striking.
 That paper is called Glycine Supplementation: Extends Lifespan of Male and Female Mice.
 It’s in aging cell.
 It’s September 28, 2018.

 So people can look up that study as well.
 It’s just a striking demonstration that… and this is sort of what really frustrates me about the people talking about this is they’ll say this on podcasts and then they never share their data.
 But if you actually nail them to the wall there, they’re talking about mouse studies with excess methionine.
 And they say, “Oh, that’s been disproven.”
 Like, you just need to look at the glycine studies to show that.
 And actually, from my perspective, it’s beautifully symmetric, because it reflects back to ideas around eating nose to tail and getting enough glycine, a balanced from methionine.
 So the idea is that Gundry is suggesting around the animal foods, aging humans, they’re just fallacy.
 It’s such a shame that he’s saying this.
 And then I would also say that he is underestimating the impact of lectins in many foods.